garysweaver/irie/README.md

 ```

 That will output all the configuration, the actionizer includes that are loaded, and even the order that instance methods would be processed per included module that is registered.

+#### Upgrading from restful_json

+*Looking for restful_json?
+Actionizer is the latest version.*

+For what changed, see the release notes section below.
+The tag [restful_json_last_release](https://github.com/FineLinePrototyping/restful_json/tree/restful_json_last_release) is restful_json v4.5.1 tags and the other old tag commit IDs are in the [legacy](https://github.com/FineLinePrototyping/restful_json/blob/master/LEGACY.md) doc.

 ### Release Notes